 Country Rating B3

-- Political transition has been relatively peaceful compared with Egypt, Libya, Syria and Yemen.
+- Political transition has been relatively peaceful compared to Egypt, Libya, Syria and Yemen.

-- A consensual approach to the political transition gives hope for progress, again dissimilar to elsewhere in the region.
+- A consensual approach to the political transition gives hope for progress, unlike elsewhere in the region.

 - Relatively diversified economy.